Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 20.31.02 UTC
+- WIB: Sabtu, 23 Agustus 2025 21.25.53 UTC
-- WITA: Sabtu, 23 Agustus 2025 21.31.02 UTC
+- WITA: Sabtu, 23 Agustus 2025 22.25.53 UTC
-- WIT: Sabtu, 23 Agustus 2025 22.31.02 UTC
+- WIT: Sabtu, 23 Agustus 2025 23.25.53 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: funny
+Kategori: technology